-Culantro is a completely different plant from cilantro (see link below for more information on cilantro).
+Culantro is a completely different plant from cilantro.
 Although the two are cousins, they look nothing alike and are quite easy to differentiate by appearance.

 Culantro, Eryngium foetidum, has long, serrated leaves and sports a blue flower when permitted to bolt.

-It is the leaves of culantro that are popular in the Caribbean and Asian dishes.
+It is the leaves of culantro that are a popular herb in the cooking of the Caribbean (where it is known as chandon beni) and in Asian dishes.

-Culantro is also often called spiny cilantro and is not as widely available as cilantro.
-Check with your market's produce manager if you do not see any in with other fresh herbs.
+Culantro also is often called spiny cilantro and is not as widely available as cilantro.
+Check with your market's produce manager if you do not see any on the shelves with the other fresh herbs.

 You Might Like These Culantro Recipes